google/go-github/CONTRIBUTING.md

    that you are planning to work on that bug or feature so that it can be assigned to you.

-2. Follow the normal process of [forking][] the project, and setup a new branch to work in.
+2. Follow the normal process of [forking][] the project, and set up a new branch to work in.
 It's important that each group of changes be done in separate branches in order to ensure that a pull request only includes the commits related to that bug or feature.